-Kwiyagat Community School

-(An Agency of the Ute Mountain Ute Tribe)

-Management's Discussion and Analysis

-For the Year Ended June 30, 2023
+Kwiyagat Community School (An Agency of the Ute Mountain Ute Tribe) Management's Discussion and Analysis For the Year Ended June 30, 2024

-This section of the financial report presents our discussion and analysis of Kwiyagat Community School's (the "School") financial performance during the year ended June 30, 2023.
+This section of the financial report presents our discussion and analysis of Kwiyagat Community School's (the "School") financial performance during the year ended June 30, 2024.
 Please read it in conjunction with the School's financial statements, which follows this section.
 The School's charter and bylaws were adopted by the Tribal Council of the Ute Mountain Ute Tribe (the "Tribe") in November 2020.
 The School began operations in 2021 and hired its first employee in the spring of 2021.
 The School opened to students in the fall of 2021 for its first school year consisting of grades K-1st.
-Second grade was added in fiscal year 2023 and 3rd grade was added in fiscal year 2024.
+Second grade was added in fiscal year 2023, 3rd grade was added in fiscal year 2024, and 4th grade was added in fiscal year 2025.